 During his free time Gavan enjoys running (he has just completed his first 50 mile cross country run across Cumbria) and spending time with his family.
 He also enjoys visiting his family back home in Ireland.

 Jessica qualified as a veterinary nurse at the Royal College of Animal Welfare in 1998 and has been working as a vet nurse in and around the Stamford area for 16 years.
 She takes care of the day to day running of the practice.
 She is a qualified Advanced Pet Health Counsellor (APHC) and runs regular clinics at the surgery and is happy to advise on all aspects of pet health care.
 She is the Practice Head Nurse/Practice Manager and Director and has a keen interest in puppy & kitten development, renal disease and nutrition.

-Jessica a cocker spaniels called Charlie Brown.
-Charlie can be found at the practice most days behind reception keeping an eye on things.
+Jessica has two cocker spaniels called Charlie and Archie.
+They can be found at the practice most days behind reception keeping an eye on things.

 Emma has been nursing since 2000 becoming qualified in 2003 from The College Of Animal Welfare and has worked in this area all the time.
 She enjoys all aspects of nursing, never quite knowing what each day will bring!
 She has a fondness for the oldies; having 2 older rescue cats Angel and Ugly, childrens pets and enjoys surgical nursing and nutrition.

 She lives with her partner and 2 children in Essendine and her spare time is taken up with renovating her house and garden and relaxing with friends or with a good book!

 Emma runs regular clinics on Tuesday afternoons, 2.30pm-3.30pm.